 Analysing your situation

-We need to break the cycle, and the only sure way to have an effect, is to start with ourselves.
-A significant part of mindfulness training is learning how to react and respond differently, and it’s amazing how a simple act of kindness and tolerance can change difficult situations.
+We need to break the cycle, and build respectful and constructive relationships based on commonly agreed values and objectives.
+A significant part of mindfulness training is learning how to react and respond differently to one another, and it’s amazing how a simple act of kindness and empathy can change difficult situations.
 It’s also important to develop good listening skills and nurture inclusivity.
 This is the focus of Modules 3 and 4 in our 9 week course.

 If you want to do something about this now, click the button below and I’ll send you links to some free resources and possible next steps.